Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Canamayte Eco Park Sign

-With admission to the Canamayte Eco Park, guests receive access to a locker and the changing room.
-The lockers are big enough for a small backpack, shoes, camera, and clothes.
-The lockers are next to the restaurant and very secure.
-I left my computer and camera in them without any worry.
+With admission, guests received access to a locker and changing room.
+The lockers were large enough for a small backpack, shoes, camera, and clothes, and were located next to the restaurant.
+I left my computer and camera in the locker without concern.

-Before going into the cenote, visitors are expected to take a shower to wash any foreign substances off their bodies.
-The showers are located by the changing room and can only be described as “refreshing.”
+Before entering the cenote, visitors were expected to take a shower to wash off sunscreen or other substances.
+The showers were located near the changing room and can best be described as refreshing.

 Canamayte Eco Park Lockers